P-CIS supports nearly any assessment

-P-CIS automatically converts mental health assessments into story maps, beginning treatment plans and even fundamental clinical notes.
+P-CIS automatically converts assessments into story maps, beginning treatment plans and even fundamental clinical notes.
 Visualizations, reports and calculations are available as soon as the assessment is entered, providing instantaneous insights for decision support.

 P-CIS supports nearly any assessment used in human services practice, such as screening tools, level of care assessments, diagnostic tools, checklists, functional assessments, decision support tools and satisfaction surveys.
 It is also equipped to handle common assessments administered in education, corrections, human resources and other fields focusing on wellbeing.